Open Source · Apache 2.0

 Terminal

-$ warden sessions --findings-only --global
+$ immunity sessions --findings-only --global

 Global Dashboard